michal-bures/konkr_data/ai-chatter/default.md

 - Your greed must be put in check.

 ### Justify based on past grievances
+> invading, was angered by credit, caused major damage, not hostile, common enemy
+- I know we have bigger problems now, but you had this coming.
+- Just because we have a common enemy doesn't mean I've forgotten what you did.
+- Sorry, common enemy or not, I had a score to settle with you.
+- Oh, You wanted me to help?
+Should have thought of that before messing with my stuff.
+- Yeah, I might have doomed us there, but damn, it was worth it.

+> invading, was angered by credit, not hostile, not weaker
+- I hope you've learned your lesson now.
+- Learned your lesson yet?
+- Ah, sweet justice.
+- Consider that a taste of your own medicine.
+- Ah, sweet retribution.
+- Ah, the sweet taste of vindication.

 > invading, was angered by credit, not hostile
 - There, now we're even.
 - You know you deserved that.
 - Life has a way of balancing things out, doesn't it.
+- Justice has been served, my friend.
+- Actions have consequences.

 > invading, was angered by credit, hostile
 - You know you had that one coming.
 - You reap what you sow.
 - Don't act surprised now...
+- You deserve that and more.

+### Justify based on past retribution
+> invading, was angered by losses, caused major damage, not hostile, common enemy
+- I know we have bigger problems now, but you had this coming.
+- Just because we have a common enemy doesn't mean I've forgotten what you did.
+- Sorry, common enemy or not, I had a score to settle with you.
+- Oh, You wanted me to help?
+Should have thought of that before messing with my stuff.
+- Yeah, I might have doomed us there, but damn, it was worth it.

+> invading, was angered by losses, not hostile, not weaker
+- I hope you've learned your lesson now.
+- Learned your lesson yet?
+- Ah, sweet justice.
+- Consider that a taste of your own medicine.
+- Ah, sweet retribution.
+- Ah, the sweet taste of vindication.

+> invading, was angered by losses, not hostile
+- There, now we're even.
+- You know you deserved that.
+- Life has a way of balancing things out, doesn't it.
+- Justice has been served, my friend.
+- Actions have consequences.

+> invading, was angered by losses, hostile
+- You know you had that one coming.
+- You reap what you sow.
+- Don't act surprised now...
+- You deserve that and more.

 ## Act dismissive about minor transgressions
 #### a) from position of strength